8 Best Coffee Beans for Pour Over Coffee: 2022 Reviews

 Dark roasts aren’t always popular with fans of pour over brewing, but the sweet fruity flavours of this coffee might make you change your mind.
 Brew with your favourite filter brewer and you can expect to get delightful tastes of apple and raspberry.

-- Origin: Brazil
+- Origin: Kenya

-- Tasting notes: Red apple, cashew, vanilla
+- Tasting notes: Nutty, complex

 8. Brown Bear Picchu Peru – Best Medium Roast